 The One-to-One Future

 Customers now interact directly with manufacturers.
-First it was 800 numbers, then it was websites.
+First, it was 800 numbers, then it was websites.
 You call their phone center (located adjacent to a FedEx hub), and your sweater with your initials is delivered by 2:00 the next day.
 That sweater wasn’t lying around, ready to be delivered; increasingly, the product isn’t finished until just before it goes into the package.

 All of a sudden it didn’t matter where the phone center was.
 It could be in Utah or the Sun Belt.
 And then we realized it doesn’t matter where the Company was, and maybe every section of the company should exist where it’s most efficient.
 Like Mexico, or India.
 Here’s a Third Wave mantra: Place doesn’t matter anymore.

 The losers in this new world were the middlemen, the intermediaries.
 The buzzword is disintermediation, the elimination of all steps between the producer and the consumer.
 Car Salesmen, Brokers, Insurance salesmen: they’re all going under the ax.
-Toyota’s busiest dealership in the US is it’s website.
+Toyota’s busiest dealership in the US is a website.

-Computers summarize the reports and data that used to be the realm of middle manager, who were intermediaries between the shop floor and the annual report.
+Computers summarize the reports and data that used to be the realm of the middle manager, who were intermediaries between the shop floor and the annual report.
 The gutting of middle management severed the career ladder.